Frequently asked questions

 Can I stay at college between the semesters?

-Some colleges allow you to stay over the break, but most expect you to move out during this period.
+Most colleges allow you to stay over the break, but some expect you to move out during this period.
 You can usually store some or most of your things at your college.

 When will I know if I am successful or not?